PHP2 - Using mySQL with PHP for the Web

 This course covers the fundamentals of designing and building a relational database for the web using MySQL, and the interface between the mySQL server and the PHP scripting engine.

-Students will learn to design and build database tables and use them to produce dynamic website applications.
+You will learn to design and build database tables and use them to produce dynamic website applications.
 The basic syntax of SQL, as is applicable to mySQL, is taught on the course.

 Learning and teaching